 Increased interest in multifunctional skin care

 Multifunctional products are in high demand from consumers who don’t have a lot of expendable skin care income.
 The increase in functionality also creates an increase in demand.
 For instance, products that can both hydrate and fix hyper pigmentation have a higher demand.
 Blemish Balm or Beauty Balm (BB) and Color Correcting (CC) creams grew in popularity over the past few years for this very reason – they provide both cosmetic and skin care benefits.
 BB and CC creams originated in Germany and Asia and have been growing in popularity in other regions.
 BB creams alone can create natural coverage, moisturize, treat skin, provide SPF protection and improve skin texture.
 According to NPD Group, in 2012 BB creams sold in U.S. department stores generated close to $9 million.

 New and innovative products will continue to surface with the growth of the skin care market.
 The market value is expected to reach $10,717.4 million in the U.S. alone by 2018.
 The global skincare market is also poised for growth, with an expected CAGR of 3.8% from 2016 to 2021.
 Companies and consumers won’t be slowing down with skin care products anytime soon.
 To learn more, browse related reports on skin care and personal care on MarketResearch.com.

-UPDATE: For the latest information, check out our newest blog on the global skincare market.
+UPDATE: For the latest information, check out our newest blog post on the global skincare and dermatology market.